OliverCulleyDeLange/grvmkr/README.md

 - ✅ Mute / Solo and instrument volume controls

 ### Coming soon (maybe)
-- Allow installing as a PWA on mobile
 - Configurable instruments per grid / groove
 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument